arifpratama398/flask-knoxsso-test/README.md

 3. Copy Knox Gateway Certificate to this root folder with name `gateway.crt`

 > Note : this is important for application jwt verification
+> for this task, maybe you should contact administartor

 4. Run application

 ```bash
 ./run.sh
 ```